 The school educates children from the ages of 7 to 17, and has a staff of about 14 teachers

 The school has 8 bathroom stalls for the use of the students, and none designated for faculty.
 While the facilities are structurally sound, there has never been access to running water.
 This means that it is impossible to use the bathroom, clean it, or to wash hands.

-There is a high rate of diarrheal illness caused by lack of hygiene.
+There is a high rate of diarrheal illness caused by a lack of hygiene.
 Despite efforts by local health workers to teach proper handwashing practices, the lack of running water is a barrier to the actual implementation of these practices.

-This project is to provide running water for the school bathrooms, and to construct a new faculty bathroom.
+This project is to provide running water for the school bathrooms and to construct a new faculty bathroom.

 A supply line will be connected to the main water line to serve the bathrooms, and piping will be run to, and a faucet installed in, each of the 9 toilet stalls.

 New doors will be installed on the existing stalls, and a staff restroom will be created to ensure teacher/student privacy.

 Each classroom will receive a toilet kettle to keep in their room, as well as a supply of soap.

 In conjunction with continued handwashing seminars, a mural will be painted on the toilet to encourage proper hygiene.
 The school staff will organize and monitor student groups to keep the toilets clean, and the school fund will ensure a steady supply of cleaning materials.